miguelbernadi/slurm_reports/README.md

 ## Requirements

 It's a Python program.
-It's been developed using Python 2.7.6 and mainly uses Standard libraries.
+It's been developed using Python 2.7.6 and uses Python's Standard libraries plus:

+* numpy (for histogram creation)

 # Installation